Faith-Nchang/MindBodyConnect/README.md

    - Intuitive UI elements, such as progress circles and icon-labeled cards, make the app easy to use.
    - Tailwind CSS styling ensures the app is visually appealing and fully responsive across devices.

-### Overall Impact

-Mind Body Thrive provides a holistic solution that combines fitness, nutrition, social interaction, and mental wellness into one accessible platform, guiding users towards balanced health and making wellness management easier and more effective.
-The app’s integration of intuitive visuals, real-time updates, and personal insights empowers users to take control of their wellness journey with clarity and motivation.